 Redefine Gaming Performance

-You can load predefined and tested Intel® XMP profiles through your computer’s operating system, using BIOS or a specific tuning application.
+You can load predefined and tested Intel® Extreme Memory Profile (Intel® XMP) profiles through your computer’s operating system, using BIOS or a specific tuning application.
 To find the right tuning utility for your system, contact the board manufacturer.

 Enables preset or user-defined memory profiles that can be selected depending on usage model.
 For example, an aggressive, low-latency profile could be used during intense gaming, while the default memory setting can be used for everyday home computing, such as home office or web browsing.

 Enables memory module suppliers to program their own capabilities and provide unique value to end users.

-Enables end users to easily overclock their platforms by selecting the appropriate profile instead of adjusting individual parameters in BIOS.
+Enables end users to easily overclock1 their platforms by selecting the appropriate profile instead of adjusting individual parameters in BIOS.
 Reselecting the default profile resets the platform to default setting.

 Expert users can manually change specific SPD parameters in the BIOS and save the profiles (platform/BIOS specific).

 “First boot” with default JEDEC setting on a platform that supports DDR3/DDR4 standard JEDEC specification (your standard DDR3/DDR4 memory frequencies), ensuring base functionality.
-Then the user can enter BIOS and manually change settings or use the Windows*-based Intel® Extreme Tuning Utility (Intel® XTU).
+Then the user can enter BIOS and manually change settings.

-Use this simple, Windows*-based performance tuning software to overclock, monitor, and stress test your system.
+Use this simple, Windows-based performance tuning software to overclock1, monitor, and stress test your system.